aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/index.md

 ## Release Stages

 The way that key features are accessed will change as a result of this release.
-The stages of the release are as follows:
+The process of the changes are outlined below:

-### Stage 1 - Current state
+### Current state

 ![current-state](./assets/portal-initial-state.png)

 - Currently there is a [single Portal](https://portal.australiacloud.com.au) that handles billing and authentication into VCD.
 - The existing portal is where you currently go to gain access all features.

-### Stage 2 - Migrating
+### Migrating

 ![migration-state](./assets/portal-migration-state.png)